laanwj/etna_viv/doc/kernel_interface.md

 also to pass out the number of bytes actually allocated.

-What is curious about the ioctl protocol is that the communication structures contains fields that are not used by the kernel at all, but only in user-space.
-There is no good reason why these values would need to be present in kernel-facing structures at all.
+What is curious about the ioctl protocol is that the communication structures contains fields that are not used by the kernel at all.
+There is no good reason why these values would need to be present in kernel-facing structures.
 The line is blurry sometimes.
 It also appears that the structure has been designed with platform-independence in mind, and so some of the fields are not used in the Linux drivers such as `status`, `handle`, `pid`.